yokecd/blog/src/data/blog/atc-resource-orchestration.md

 }
 ```

 The real magic is in the WASM module's logic.
-Let's walk through it conceptually.
+Let's walk through it.

 ```go
 // run contains the core orchestration logic for our Pipeline.